-Members of the Academy meet on a monthly basis and take it in turns for one to inspire the others with reflections on their own journey of self-transformation, and their understanding of some of the deeper principles that guide Human Values Education.
-Those reflections included here could have been edited for length, and the authors’ names are not included.
-A new reflection will be added each month.
+Those associated with the Academy seek to inspire others with reflections on their own journey of self-transformation, and their understanding of some of the deeper principles that guide Human Values Education.
+Some of the reflections included here have been edited for length, and the authors’ names are not included.
+New reflections will be added when they become available.

 A Teacher’s Self-Knowledge